zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-05-sqlmodel-create-db.md

 Limitations of the initial copilot-generated solution:

 - The attributes for date were treated as string.
-I decided to leave this since SQLite stores date as string
+I decided to leave this since SQLite can store a date as a string.
 - Check constraints were not recognised.
 These are not directly supported in SQLModel in the current version.
   You need use SQLAlchemy syntax.
 This is not in the SQLModel documentation and the SQLAlchemy documentation is complex to follow.
 This article has a clear and shorter summary: